By Aditi Agarwal, NUALS

 Suppose there is a pile of old things that you have kept aside to dispose or give away.
 Now if some worker takes an old painting from the pile in your presence and you don’t have any problem with that then, you cannot later claim the painting and it is reasonable to assume that the servant obtained your consent before taking it.

-Also, if certain behaviour was previously consented in the past, the defendant may continue to regard this behaviour as acceptable until he is told otherwise.
+Also, if certain behavior previously consented in the past, the defendant may continue to regard this behavior as acceptable until he is told otherwise.
 Suppose A owns a library and B his friend often comes and borrows books without necessarily informing A always and A too doesn’t have any objections to this, then B can assume that he has A’s consent always and can continue books unless expressly told not to do so by A.

 Consent is usually expressed in law through the Latin phrase “Volenti non fit injuria”.
 A direct translation of the phrase is, ‘to one who volunteers, no harm is done’.
 It is often stated that the claimant consents to the risk of harm, however, the defence of volenti is much more limited in its application and should not be confused with the defence of consent in relation to trespass.
 The defence of volenti non fit injuria requires a freely entered and voluntary agreement by the claimant, in full knowledge of the circumstances, to absolve the defendant of all legal consequences of their actions.